Squat Workout for Beginners – Introduction

 - Lateral step and squat while pushing out on the bands

-Do 4 farmer walks and 3 lateral step and squat to warm up.
+Do 4 farmer walks and 3 lateral steps and squat to warm up.

-Now you can go to the power rack
+Now you can go to the squat or power rack.

 Power Rack Set Up